mahmudaAfreen/Book-Recommendation-System-using-Python/README.md

 # Book-Recommendation-System-using-Python
-Using ML, its all about books recommendation system.
+It's a Machine Learning project that will cover the basic idea of a recommendation system.